pzandre/books_api/README.md

 ### Running the server

-In the project directory, run the following command:
+In the project directory, run the following commands:

+`cd src`
 `uvicorn main:app`

 The application is now accessible at the following address `http://127.0.0.1:8000`